Convergence and Near-optimal Sampling for Multivariate Function Approximations in Irregular Domains via Vandermonde with Arnoldi: Near-Optimal Sampling Strategy for V+A

-\textbf{{Well-Conditioning of Reduced Gram Matrix}: } Since the weighted least-squares estimator is found by solving system \eqref{gram} and by taking the inverse of the matrix $\boldsymbol{G}$, {for stability and convergence} we need to ensure that the Gram matrix $\boldsymbol{G}$ is well-conditioned.
+Since the weighted least-squares estimator is found by solving system \eqref{gram} and by taking the inverse of the matrix $\boldsymbol{G}$, {for stability and convergence} we need to ensure that the Gram matrix $\boldsymbol{G}$ is well-conditioned.
 Also, we investigate how much $\boldsymbol{G}=\boldsymbol{\hat{Q}^*\hat{Q}} $ deviates from $\boldsymbol{{Q}^*{Q}}$.
 In other words, we want to understand whether the discrete orthogonal basis at the selected sample points $\boldsymbol{\hat{X}}$ acts as a good approximation to the discrete orthogonal basis at the full sample points $\boldsymbol{{X}}$.
 The following theorem adapted from \cite[Thm 3]{migdisorth} establishes these links.